Generating Multivariate Load States Using a Conditional Variational Autoencoder: Data Generation Mechanism

 \subsection{CVAE-based generative model}

 The CVAE is a neural network architecture that is trained to learn the salient features of historical data by mapping (\emph{encoding}) historical system states onto a lower-dimensional latent space where the latent distribution is approximately normal - and transforming latent vectors back (\emph{decoding}) into a high-dimensional state space \cite{Kingma2019}.
 The decoder is used in conjunction with contextual information $c$ to generate representative states (which can be omitted to obtain a regular VAE model).
 Consequently, the model is able to generate samples with a similar distribution to the historical data, by transforming normally distributed samples in the latent space back to the data space.
+We note that the latent (i.e. hidden) representation of a data point is used solely to facilitate reconstruction and synthesis.
+It does not need to be imbued with a particular meaning.

 The structure of the CVAE algorithm is depicted in Fig.~\ref{fig:CVAE}.
 The \emph{encoder} maps the $d$-dimensional input data $x$ to the code $z$ in the lower-dimensional latent space through $k$ hidden layers $H_l^e$, $l=1,\ldots,k$.
 Weight matrices $W_{l}^{e}$, bias vectors $b_{l}^{e}$ and the context $c$ are utilized in the encoding process as